 Please note that the training covers difficult subjects.
 If you have been affected by sexual violence or any of the issues raised in the training, support is available.

-You may wish to get in touch with Queen Mary’s Advice and Counselling Service, or you may prefer to reach out to a specialist support organisation, such as Rape Crisis.
+You may wish to get in touch with Queen Mary’s Advice and Counselling Service, the Advice and Counselling service has a Sexual Assault and harassment advice service or you may prefer to reach out to a specialist support organisation, such as Rape Crisis.
 Full details of support options can be found here.

 You can also report any incidents of sexual violence, harassment, hate crime or bullying here.